bitcoin/bitcoin/doc/bu-xthin.md

 	addnode=<ip:port>

-You can have multiple addnode entries up to a maximum of 8 connections, so you might have a config file looking as follows:
+You can have multiple addnode entries up to a maximum of 8 connections (or the number specified via maxoutconnections parameter), so you might have a config file looking as follows:

 	addnode=10.233.34.33:8333
 	addnode=11.222.34.55:10500